chettrick/stm32cubef4/Projects/STM32F4-Discovery/Examples/RCC/RCC_ClockConfig/readme.txt

 and modify the clock settings on run time.

-In this example, after startup SYSCLK is configured to the max frequency using the PLL with HSE as clock source, the EVAL board Key button (connected to EXTI Line15) will be used to change the PLL source: from HSE to HSI, and vice versa.
+In this example, after startup SYSCLK is configured to the max frequency using the PLL with HSE as clock source, the USER Button (connected to EXTI Line15) will be used to change the PLL source: from HSE to HSI, and vice versa.
 Each time the Key button is pressed; EXTI_0 interrupt is generated and in the ISR the PLL oscillator source is checked using __HAL_RCC_GET_PLL_OSCSOURCE() macro: